jvieirasilva/Order/README.md

 All protected endpoints require a valid JWT token in the Authorization header.

 🔐 JWT Authentication
 Once logged in, you'll receive a JWT token.
-Use it to access secured endpoints by passing it in the Authorization header:
+Use it to access secured endpoints by passing it in the Authorization header

-http
-Copiar
-Editar